whscienceteacher/whscienceteacher.github.io/README.md

 [Bug In Meadow](./buginmeadow/) - **Biology** - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
 Click "count" to see how many of each color survived and then have them reproduce.
 After several generations you see strong selection pressure based on the colors in th meadow.
 This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I've seen.

 [Mg HCl](./mghcl/) - **Chemistry** - Simulates HCl reacting with Mg.
-Shows the molecules and graphs.
-I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.
+Shows the molecules and graphs of compound levels.
+I made this for a friend so I haven't used it personally, but it has been tested by a number of chemistry teachers.

 [Rusting](./rusting/) - **Chemistry** - Simulates rusting at different temperatures and environments and for different shapes.
 Shows the molecules.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.